NikhilRautela/Nikhil_portfolio/README.md

 # 💼 Nikhil Singh Rautela - Developer Portfolio

 This is my personal portfolio website built using HTML, CSS, and JavaScript.
-It showcases my projects, skills, resume, and contact information in a clean, responsive design.

 ![Portfolio Screenshot](./images/ba.jpg) <!-- Optional: Replace with a screenshot of your site -->

 ---